- Six days in Croatia — beautiful, diverse, and flavourful

 In our free time, we also went to the hilltop to walk the medieval city walls and enjoy the panoramic views.
 There is a shuttle bus that runs up and down the hill.
 We chose to ride it up, but enjoyed the walk down.

 At Prodan Tartufi we spent a delightful morning with the owners of this family run business and two of their truffle-hunting dogs in the woods on the family’s property in Buzet.
 We followed along as the dogs sniffed their way through the woods until a black truffle treasure was found.
-Delicious brunch dishes like scrambled eggs with truffle shavings on top were prepared and served to us in the beautiful hilltop setting topping off a perfect experience.
+Delicious brunch dishes like scrambled eggs with truffle shavings on top were prepared and served to us in the beautiful hilltop setting, topping off a perfect experience.

 Olive oil production is important to the people of Istria.
 The mostly small family-run operations produce what is considered some of the best oils in the world.
 The area’s particular climate extremes — hot and dry seasons, cool nights, and the wind are reasons for the high quality of the olives and olive oil.
-Our visit to Oleum Vitae in Krasica included instruction about how to best sample the oil to fully appreciate the quality and freshness.
+Our visit to Oleum Vitae in Krasica included instruction on how to best sample the oil to fully appreciate the quality and freshness.
 We tasted two oils, one which had just been pressed the night before.

 At our hotel in Licko Petrovo Selo, Hotel Lyra near Plitvice Lakes, we were introduced to Sonja Leka of the Tara Association.
 The association was founded after the 1990s war when refugees returned to the area.
 Sonja told us about those difficult times and the work of the association which provides purpose and income for the women.
 Mostly older ladies, they knit various woollen items like gloves, socks, and hats; and make jams and other traditional food products.
 Some in the Tara community are also employed by the hotel.